Pangbourne Circular Walk

 The earliest mention of Pangbourne is in a Saxon charter of the year 844 as Paegingaburnam (meaning “streams of sons of Paega”).
 In 1919, DH Lawrence stayed in Pangbourne, commenting: “Pleasant house – Hate Pangbourne – Nothing happens”.
 Kenneth Grahame, author of “The Wind in the Willows”, lived in Church Cottage, Pangbourne.

 An Act of Parliament in 1792 allowed the building of Whitchurch Toll Bridge, to replace the ferry.
 The ten proprietors were given the right to charge tolls – for instance, one halfpenny for every sheep and lamb.
 The present iron bridge of 1902 replaces two previous wooden toll bridges.
-Today, pedestrians cross the bridge toll-free: the 2021 toll charge for cars is 60 pence.
+Today, pedestrians cross the bridge toll-free: the 2024 toll charge for cars is 60 pence [regular users can by a bridge card (a season ticket) which reduces the toll to 45 pence per crossing].

 St Mary’s Church in Whitchurch dates from the twelfth century.
 St Birynius is said to have landed at the ferry crossing at Whitchurch and, on seeing how fine the place was, decided to build a church there.